bfrgoncalves/INNUENDO_docker/docs/index.rst

 INNUENDO Platform
 =================

+**A novel cross-sectorial platform for the integration of genomics in surveillance of foodborne pathogens**

+Multinational outbreaks of foodborne pathogens cause considerable threats to European public health.
+Implementing whole genome sequencing (WGS) in routine surveillance and outbreak investigations is becoming a strategic goal for many public health authorities all over the world.
+With this in mind we developed the initiative INNUENDO, which aims to deliver a cross-sectorial framework for the integration of bacterial WGS in routine surveillance and epidemiologic investigations.

 **INNUENDO platform** is divided into two distinct applications that communicate between each other.
 The first one, the **INNUENDO frontend server**, comprises the user web interface and mechanisms to allow secure user